-When selling to a person who is magnetic, enthusiastic, friendly, demonstrative and political:
+When communicating with a person who is magnetic, enthusiastic, friendly, demonstrative and political:

-- Provide a warm and friendly environment. - Don't deal with a lot of details, unless they want them. - Provide testimonials from people they see as important. - Seing curt, cold or tight-lipped. - S Controlling the conversation. - O Driving on facts and figures, alternatives, abstractions.
+- ✓ Provide a warm and friendly environment. - Don't deal with a lot of details (put them in writing). - Ask "feeling" questions to draw their opinions or comments. - Seing curt, cold or tight-lipped. - O Controlling the conversation. - Oriving on facts and figures, alternatives, abstractions.